-When considerering specifications involving each drone, there is a lot to consider.
-It is difficult to completely decide which drone will fit best with each person due to the amount of features provided.
+When considering specifications involving each drone, there is a lot to consider.
+We created this drone buyer guide because we know it’s difficult to completely decide which drone will fit best with each person due to the number of features provided.

 Drones come in various sizes.
 They range from the size of your two fingers to the size of a mini-car.
 The sizing of a drone represents the drone in terms of what type it is and what it will be able to be used for.

 There is a popular saying that “Bigger is always better”, but is it really?
-Just as any other technology, larger drones generally offer better execution such as higher speed, higher stabilization, better range and ultimately greater power.
+Just like any other technology, larger drones generally offer better execution such as higher speed, higher stabilization, better range and ultimately greater power.
 Usually, the bigger the drones are, the higher are their capabilities, but it doesn’t necessarily mean that they have fewer functions.

 Although the larger drones bring those extra frills, they don’t come cheaply.
-Also, you’ll have to consider the size when buying drones in term of the transport of them.
+Also, you’ll have to consider the size when buying drones in term of transport of them.
 Bigger drones are not as easy to transport as the smaller ones are.

 However, another question you will have to ask yourself before buying a drone is how experienced do you consider yourself.
 Larger drones are often much harder to learn and control than smaller ones.
-With that being said, this does not mean that if you buy the Phantom 4 Professional, you wouldn’t be able to control or use the drone, but it certainly is easier to start off with a smaller model, and work your way up to the level of e.g. the Phantom 4.
+With that being said, this does not mean that if you buy the Phantom 4 Professional, you wouldn’t be able to control or use the drone, but it certainly is easier to start off with a smaller model and work your way up to the level of e.g. the Phantom 4.

 The most widely used frame shape is the X-shape frame, as you most often see in drones with four rotors.
 The classic x-form is the most popular with a good reason too.
 It does not block the sight if you place a camera in the middle.
 It has the least problematic deign and make balancing easier.

 There are several different types of drone frames.
 Some create better balance, some allow larger propellers, etc. Some of these are given below.